academic-resources/odin/fundamentals-2.md

 Let's dive deeper into the fundamentals of JavaScript.
 After you complete this lesson you will have time to practice all the bits and pieces you are learning, but as we go please be sure to do the exercises and code-alongs that you can find in the various articles and tutorials we're directing you to!
-You will learn much more by _doing_ rather than simply reading.**
+You will learn much more by _doing_ rather than simply reading :**

 ---